- There is a fair share of Azumanga Daioh fics that portray Tomo, of all people, as one of these. Such as these ones.

 - Those Who Stand for Nothing Fall for Anything has Light putting so much energy into being what he believes he should be that he doesn't even really know what he wants.
 He comes off as Depressed turning into Unstable and his wife, Takada, is much the same.
 There's also Naomi who's Depressed as she plays the Love Martyr to all the men in her life.

 - Hivefled: The Condesce is Unstable.
 She also demands Gamzee keep smiling through every horrible thing she does to him, and has extreme measures taken when he won't.

-- Becoming Ponies has Reid, who is suddenly placed into Pinkie's body and constantly reassures everyone that he's still in control and his mind is NOT being taken over by Pinkie's personality.
+- Becoming Ponies has Reid, who was suddenly placed into Pinkie's body and constantly reassures everyone that he's still in control and his mind is NOT being taken over by Pinkie's personality.

 - The Conversion Bureau deconstruction fics (with some implications of this in a few straight TCB fics) paint the Newfoals (humans transformed into ponies) as Empty with some elements of Unstable.
 Details vary from fic to fic, but most commonly they can't feel negative emotions, can't swear, and have changed from their human personality so much that it's just not the same person.